-Neglecting our Elders: The State of Registered Citizens in Nursing Homes
+Neglecting our Elders: The State of Registered Persons in Nursing Homes

 Derek W. Logue of OnceFallen.com

-Death is an inevitable part of life, and as registered citizens, we are probably more concerned with the end of our lives than the average American.
-We recognize we suffer discrimination in so many places, so it doesn’t surprise us (but indeed worries us) that registered citizens face discrimination even if that day comes we are no longer capable of taking care of ourselves.
+Old age and death is an inevitable part of life, and as Registered Persons, we are probably more concerned with the end of our lives than the average American.
+We recognize we suffer discrimination in so many places, so it doesn’t surprise us (but indeed worries us) that Registered Persons face discrimination even if that day comes we are no longer capable of taking care of ourselves.
 The stigma of forced registration as “sex offenders” can even impact the amount of (or quality of) care will into the twilight of our lives.
-This article discusses the difficulties registered citizens face while seeking assisted-living, nursing home, or hospice programs.
+This article discusses the difficulties Registered Persons face while seeking assisted-living, nursing home, or hospice programs.

 WES BLEDSOE AND “A PERFECT CAUSE” (OF PREDATOR PANIC)